E4rr0r4/PythonForgeAI/README.md

 **In the PythonForgeAI.ini file**:
 1. insert your OpenAI API key
 2. choose the language 'english' or 'french' (for now)
-3. insert your prompt with minimal details (on one line)
+3. insert your prompt as detailed as possible (on one line)

 python PythonForgeAI.py

+**Warning** if you ask PythonForgeAI to generate code with a particular library, check that you have previously installed the module.

 ## Licence
 PythonForgeAI is licensed under GPL-3.0.
 This means that you are free to copy, modify and distribute the code, as long as you keep the same license for modified versions and acknowledge the original authors.